 Anne Johnson Mead is a partner at the law firm of Butler, Sevier, Hinsley & Reid, PLLC, focusing her practice on litigation, collaborative law, and mediation.
 Anne is a member of the Tennessee and Memphis Bar Associations, and serves on the Board for the Family Law Section of the Memphis Bar.
 When she is not in the courtroom, Anne is teaching beginning aerial silks and lyra to students at High Expectations Aerial Arts.

-Melia M. Murphy is a graduate of St. Mary's Episcopal School and Rhodes College.
+Melia M. Murphy (Secretary) is a graduate of St. Mary's Episcopal School and Rhodes College.
 She is a member of Suburban Garden Club and St. George's Episcopal Church, where she is active in several ministries.
 She is the wife of Dr. Drew Murphy and mother of two sons.